webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders.md

 What size should you make a workgroup?
-The question often comes up, why not just always use `@workgroup_size(1, 1, 1)` and then it would be more trivial to decide how many iterations to run by only your parameters to `pass.dispatchWorkgroups`.
+The question often comes up, why not just always use `@workgroup_size(1, 1, 1)` and then it would be more trivial to decide how many iterations to run by only the parameters to `pass.dispatchWorkgroups`.

 The reason is multiple threads within a workgroup are faster than